leolanese/Functional-Programming-buzzwords/README.md

 #### Functional Programing:
 Functional programming is a paradigm in which we will be creating functions that are going to work out its logic by depending only on its input.
 This ensures that a function, when called multiple times, is going to return the same result.
-The function also won't change any data in the outside world, leading to cachable and testable codebase.
+The function also won't change any data in the outside world, leading to the cachable and testable codebase.

 #### Functional Programming long definition:
 "Functional programming is a 'declarative' 'paradigm' of building software by 'composing' 'pure functions', avoiding 'shared state', 'mutable data' and 'side-effects'.
-Placing the mayor emphasis on the use of functions to come up with a result; the goal, rather, is to 'abstract control flows and operations on data with these functions and threaten them as building blocks' by relying on 'JS first-class' and 'higher-order functions' to improve the modularity, predictability and reusability of your code.
+Placing the major emphasis on the use of functions to come up with a result; the goal, rather, is to 'abstract control flows and operations on data with these functions and threaten them as building blocks' by relying on 'JS first-class' and 'higher-order functions' to improve the modularity, predictability and reusability of your code.

 #### Practical FP definition:
 FP is about pulling programs apart and reassembling them from the same parts, composing in functions together and that means we need to make the output of a function to serve as the input of the next one, in order to do so, we should avoid shared mutable state & side-effects (use pure functions)